ag508/Paisa/README.md

   expands inline into `Cancel / Yes, erase`.
 Same pattern you'd want against a real API, where the destructive call is routed through a confirmation.
-- **Categories are a fixed enum.** Free-form categories would need normalisation and a separate "categories" collection; out of scope for the timebox and not a correctness question.
+- **Categories are a fixed enum.** Free-form categories would need normalisation and a separate "categories" collection, out of scope for the timebox and not a correctness question.
 - **Glassmorphic UI over flat cards.** The multi-hue background + frosted panels pulls its weight visually at the cost of ~1 extra CSS rule per card (`backdrop-filter: blur(20px)`).
-An earlier iteration added a mouse-tracked radial glow on each card; it was removed — it looked impressive in demos but added jank without informing the user of anything.
 - **No auth / multi-user.** Single-device, browser-local data.
-- **No expense editing.** Delete + re-create covers the common correction case without widening the idempotency story (an `update` endpoint needs its own conflict-resolution rules — out of scope).
+- **No expense editing.** Delete + re-create covers the common correction case without widening the idempotency story (an `update` endpoint needs its own conflict-resolution rules - out of scope).

 ## Intentionally not done